github/vscode-codeql/docs/test-plan.md

 - Check that the workflow run is also canceled.
 - Check that any available results are visible in VS Code.

+### General

-### Test Case 6: MRVA - Change to a different colour theme
+#### Test case 1: Change to a different colour theme

-Open one of the above MRVAs, try changing to a different colour theme and check that everything looks sensible.
+Open at least one of the above MRVAs and at least one local query, then try changing to a different colour theme and check that everything looks sensible.
 Are there any components that are not showing up?

 ## Optional Test Cases